guangyu-he/ls_net/README.md

 - List all network interfaces and their IP addresses
 - Show the main IP address of the machine
-- Display the system's routing table
+- Display the system's routing table and default gateway
 - Filter interfaces by protocol: IPv4, IPv6, or both
 - Colorized output for readability